Coal markets brace for China reaction after prices near 600 yuan threshold

 The NDRC, Shenhua, ChinaCoal, Shandong Energy and Yitai did not respond to requests for comments.

-Major utilities buy on long-term contracts at about 570 yuan ($83.83) per tonne, although the smaller plants and traders are exposed to the cash market.
+Major utilities buy on long-term contracts at about 570 yuan ($83.83) per ton, although the smaller plants and traders are exposed to the cash market.

 Analysts say utilities have about 20 days of inventory on hand, which is enough to see them through the busy summer months.